Table of contents

 Small business cybersecurity terms

 Each time a person or application accesses your network without permission, it’s referred to as a breach.
 If they also steal data while on your system, cybersecurity experts call it a data breach.
-A UK government cybersecurity breaches survey reports 46 percent of businesses and 26 percent of charities experienced cybersecurity breaches between April 2019 and March 2020.

 When someone hacks your network or a device, they are essentially breaking into your system.
 They take action that allows them into something they don’t have permission to access.
 Hackers usually have malicious intent, like stealing data, manipulating data, or releasing malware.